github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ## Next steps

-To learn more about working with the GitHub REST API and Octokit.rb, explore the following resources:
+To learn more about working with the {% data variables.product.company_short %} REST API and Octokit.rb, explore the following resources:

-GitHub REST API Reference - Find detailed information about the available endpoints, including their request and response structures.
+{% data variables.product.company_short %} REST API Reference - Find detailed information about the available endpoints, including their request and response structures.
-Octokit.rb GitHub Repository - Check out the GitHub repository for the Octokit.rb library for more examples and information.
+Octokit.rb {% data variables.product.company_short %} Repository - Check out the {% data variables.product.company_short %} repository for the Octokit.rb library for more examples and information.
-GitHub Developer Documentation - Explore the comprehensive GitHub Developer Documentation to learn more about various GitHub APIs, authentication, and best practices.
+{% data variables.product.company_short %} Developer Documentation - Explore the comprehensive {% data variables.product.company_short %} Developer Documentation to learn more about various {% data variables.product.company_short %} APIs, authentication, and best practices.